fuzhenxiao/CO2-Meter/README.md

 ### 3. Train and Test the Model

-After preparing the dataset, run the training script:
+After preparing the dataset, configure which .pt files to use and run the training script:

 ```
 python train_and_test.py